samuel-s-marques/samuel-s-marques/README.md

 ### Hi there, I'm Samuel! 👋

-I'm a Brazilian IT technician and technology enthusiast.
+I'm a Brazilian junior app developer and technology enthusiast.

-- 🏢 I'm currently working at Crowe Macro
+- 🏢 I'm currently working at Croma Recursos Humanos
 - 👨‍💻 I'm currently learning Flutter
 - 📫 Ask me about anything, I am happy to help :)
 - 💻 Connect with me on [LinkedIn](https://www.linkedin.com/in/samuel-s-marques/)